 His dad Rob was a combative prop with Coventry, who won an England cap against Italy at Twickenham in 1996 and went on to figure in 120 Premiership matches for London Irish.

-Tom, who was born in Chertsey, Surrey and lives in East Lothian, began playing when eight years old at Olney RFC and is studying for A-levels in PE and history at Rugby School.
+Tom, who was born in Chertsey, Surrey, and lives in East Lothian, began playing at eight years old at Olney RFC and studied for A-levels in PE and history at Rugby School, where he captained them to an unbeaten season in 2016.

-Tom continued his progress during the 2018 U20s Six Nations, with his most significant contribution coming when he kicked 17 points from fly half in the 22-6 victory over France in Beziers.
+Tom furthered his progress during the 2018 U20s Six Nations, with his most significant contribution coming when he kicked 17 points from fly half in the 22-6 victory over France in Beziers.

 "I’ve always wanted to be the best and I will have that focus forever.”